lorrainescanlon/scramble-ed/README.md

 - Ascii art has been used to display the game title, scoreboard heading and guitar images.
 - Different colour text has been used to enhance the user experience.
 - The scrambled word appears to the console using a typewritter effect.
-- The game over banner is printed to the console with a quicker typewritter effect
+- The game over banner is printed to the console with a quicker typewritter effect.

 ## Technologies
 - Python - To create the application.